the-turing-way/the-turing-way/CONTRIBUTING.md

 The Turing Way follows the [all-contributors][all-contributors] specification, so we welcome and recognise all contributions from documentation to testing to writing chapters.
 You can see a list of current contributors [here](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md). 😍

+---
+*These Contributing Guidelines have been adapted from the [Contributing Guidelines](https://github.com/bids-standard/bids-starter-kit/blob/master/CONTRIBUTING.md) of the [BIDS Starter Kit](https://github.com/bids-standard/bids-starter-kit)!
+(License: CC-BY)*

 [turing-way-repo]: https://github.com/alan-turing-institute/the-turing-way/